 Using Libraries from Partially Trusted Code

-Applications that receive less than full trust by the runtime code access security system are not allowed to call shared managed libraries unless the library writer specifically allows them to through the use of the AllowPartiallyTrustedCallersAttribute Class.
+Applications that receive less than full trust from their host or sandbox are not allowed to call shared managed libraries unless the library writer specifically allows them to through the use of the AllowPartiallyTrustedCallersAttribute attribute.
 Therefore, application writers must be aware that some libraries will not be available to them from a partially trusted context.
-By default, all code that executes from the local intranet or Internet zones is partially trusted.
-If you do not expect your code to be executed from a partially trusted context or to be called by partially trusted code, you do not need to be concerned about the information in this section.
+By default, all code that executes in a partial-trust sandbox and is not in the list of full-trust assemblies is partially trusted.
+If you do not expect your code to be executed from a partially trusted context or to be called by partially trusted code, you do not have to be concerned about the information in this section.
 However, if you write code that must interact with partially trusted code or operate from a partially trusted context, you should consider the following factors:

-- Libraries must be signed with a strong name in order to be shared by multiple applications.
-Strong names allow your code to be placed in the global assembly cache and allow consumers to verify that a particular piece of mobile code actually originates from you.
+Libraries must be signed with a strong name in order to be shared by multiple applications.
+Strong names allow your code to be placed in the global assembly cache or added to the full-trust list of a sandboxing AppDomain, and allow consumers to verify that a particular piece of mobile code actually originates from you.

-- Partially trusted code that is granted access to a library with this attribute is still subject to further restrictions defined by local machine policy.
+Partially trusted code that is granted access to a library with this attribute is still subject to further restrictions defined by the AppDomain.

-- There is no programmatic way for partially trusted code to call a library that does not have the AllowPartiallyTrustedCallersAttribute attribute.
-If an application does not receive full trust by default, an administrator must choose to modify security policy and grant the application full trust before it can call such a library.
+There is no programmatic way for partially trusted code to call a library that does not have the AllowPartiallyTrustedCallersAttribute attribute.

 You should consider explicitly enabling use by partially trusted code for the following types of code:

-- Any components (whether partially or fully trusted) signed with a strong name that will be called by mobile code downloaded from the Internet or the local intranet.
-These components are affected because under default security policy mobile code receives partial trust.
+Any components (whether partially or fully trusted) signed with a strong name that will be called by code that is downloaded from the Internet.

-Note Some classes shipped in the .NET Framework class library do not have the AllowPartiallyTrustedCallersAttribute attribute and cannot be called by partially trusted code.
-See .NET Framework Assemblies Marked with AllowPartiallyTrustedCallersAttribute for a list of classes that are callable by partially trusted code.
+Some classes in the .NET Framework class library do not have the AllowPartiallyTrustedCallersAttribute attribute and cannot be called by partially trusted code.